-Designed to give beginning students early and successful experiences with reading, speaking, and writing Spanish.
-Prerequisite for SPA\ 102: SPA\ 101 with a "C-" or better.
+These courses are designed to provide a basic foundation of the Spanish language with emphasis on speaking, listening comprehension, reading, and writing.
+Through film and other media, we will also periodically investigate Spanish and Latin American culture.
+Prerequisite: for SPA 102: SPA 101 with a "C-" or better.

-SPA\ 120 BASIC SPANISH FOR HEALTH PROFESSIONALS
+SPA 120 BASIC SPANISH FOR HEALTH PROFESSIONALS

+This is a one-credit course.
 This course will provide the student with an opportunity to enhance healthcare communication skills for persons working with a Spanish-speaking clientele.
 Basic words and phrases needed to greet, refer to body parts, interview, and give instructions will be presented.

-SPA\ 201 & SPA\ 202 INTERMEDIATE SPANISH I & II

-3 semester hours each
+SPA 201 & SPA 202 INTERMEDIATE SPANISH I & II 3 semester hours each

-Continued practice with reading, speaking, and writing Spanish.
-Prerequisite for SPA\ 201: SPA\ 102 with a grade of "C-" or better.
-Prerequisite for SPA\ 202: SPA\ 201 with a grade of "C-" or better.
+Continued practice with speaking, listening comprehension, reading, and writing Spanish.
+More sophisticated grammatical concepts, such as the subjunctive, are covered, with further emphasis on an appreciation for the variety and richness of Spanish and Latin American culture through readings, film, and internet research.
+Prerequisite for SPA 201: SPA 102 with a "C-" or better.
+Prerequisite for SPA 202: SPA 201 with a "C-" or better.
+May be taken for credit or as an audit.